 EDSPE 531 Designing Comprehensive Behavioral Interventions (3 credits)

 EDSPE 511 Methods of ABA Research (3 credits)

 EDSPE 539 Ethics and Professionalism in ABA-A (3 credits)

 EDSPE 549 Ethics and Professionalism in ABA-B (3 credits)

 The Association for Behavior Analysis International has conditionally verified the following courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
 Applicants will need to meet additional requirements before they can be deemed eligible to take the examination.

 EDSPE 554 Behavior Analysts in Schools (3 credits)

-Over the course of this two-year program, students will engage in a group practicum that will provide half of their required BACB supervision.
-Complete supervision packages are available to a limited number of students through university-affiliated BCBAs for a fee.
-For more information on practicum, click here.
+Over the course of this two-year program, students will engage in a group practicum that can provide half of their required BACB supervision.
+You can find more information about the on-campus, shared practicum program here.

 If you've already taken some of these courses at a different university, you may be able to substitute some courses to meet the requirements for the UW master's degree in special education; the University of Washington Graduate School allows you to transfer up to 6 credits, contingent on the approval of your advisor.

 However, it is important to understand that the UW is not authorized to approve substitutions for courses when meeting the requirements of the BACB to sit for the BCBA exam.
 You will need to petition the certification board directly if you believe a course would be an adequate substitute for BACB content hour requirements.